awdem/social_network/design/Posts_Model_and Repository_Class_Design.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE posts, accounts RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE posts, posts RESTART IDENTITY; -- replace with your own table name.

 -- Below this line there should only be `INSERT` statements.
 -- Replace these statements with your own seed data.

-INSERT INTO accounts (email_address, username) VALUES ('David@gmail.com', 'David'),
+INSERT INTO posts (email_address, username) VALUES ('David@gmail.com', 'David'),
 ('John@gmail.com', 'John');

-INSERT INTO posts (title, content, view_count, account_id) VALUES ('title1', 'content1', 20, 1),
+INSERT INTO posts (title, content, view_count, post_id) VALUES ('title1', 'content1', 20, 1),
 ('title2', 'content2', 12, 1),
 ('title3', 'content3', 68, 1),